betrok/ttyhstore/README.md

 ### About

-**ttyhstore** is a tool for menage unofficial minecraft update server.
+**ttyhstore** is a tool for managing unofficial minecraft update server.

 It features versions.json generate and libraries/assets check/cleanup with ability to download missing from official repository.
 Custom files(e.g. for mods) are also supported.